HTTP Headers

 The pageContext.headersOriginal

-value is defined at your renderPage()
+value is defined at the renderPage()

 integration: